Tmofokengo/Tmofokengo.github.io/readme.md

 This repository is built step by step in the tutorial.

-Testing this out by Teboho Mofokeng
+Testing this out by Teboho Mofokeng fetch and merge Second Change for Teboho pull command